 A well-known result by Thomassen~\cite{thomassen1994} states that every planar graph is $5$-choosable.
 This implies that planar graphs are $5$-colorable.
 Since planar graphs are known to be $4$-colorable~\cite{AppHak1, AppHakKoc}, a natural question is whether the result can be strengthened.
 Voigt~\cite{voigt1993} gave an example of a non-$4$-choosable planar graph; hence, the vertices with lists of size smaller than $5$ must be restricted in some way.
 For example, Albertson \cite{Alb98} asked the following question.

-\begin{problem} Does there exist a constant $d$ such that whenever $G$ is a planar graph with list assignment $L$ that gives list of size one or five to each vertex and the distance between any pair of vertices with list of size one is at least $d$, then $G$ is $L$-colorable? \end{problem}
+\begin{problem} Does there exist a constant $d$ such that whenever $G$ is a planar graph with list assignment $L$ that gives lists of size one or five to its vertices and the distance between any pair of vertices with lists of size one is at least $d$, then $G$ is $L$-colorable? \end{problem}

-For usual colorings, Albertson \cite{Alb98} proved that if $S$ is a set of vertices in a planar graph $G$ that are precolored with colors $1$--$5$ and are at distance at least 4 from each other, then the precoloring of $S$ can be extended to a 5-coloring of $G$.
-This solved a problem asked earlier by Thomassen \cite{Thomassen97}.
+For usual colorings, Albertson~\cite{Alb98} proved that if $S$ is a set of vertices in a planar graph $G$ that are precolored with colors $1$--$5$ and are at distance at least 4 from each other, then the precoloring of $S$ can be extended to a 5-coloring of $G$.
+This solved a problem asked earlier by Thomassen~\cite{Thomassen97}\footnote{The problem was posted in the preprint version of \cite{Thomassen97}; the published version refers to it as being solved already.}.
 This result does not generalize to 4-colorings even if we have only two precolored vertices (arbitrarily far apart).
 Examples are given by triangulations of the plane that have precisely two vertices of odd degree.